 These problems develop slowly and get progressively worse as the infection spreads.
 Symptoms vary from person to person and may include:

-As early as a few months after contracting the infection, HIV can make its way to the brain.
-The virus crosses the blood-brain barrier through infected monocyte, blood lymphocytes, or endothelial cells.
+As early as a few months after contracting HIV, the virus can make its way to the brain.
+The virus crosses the blood-brain barrier through monocyte, blood lymphocytes, or endothelial cells.

-HIV encephalopathy usually happens in the later stages of disease, though.
+HIV encephalopathy usually happens in later stages of the condition, though.
 In fact, it’s rare among people with HIV who are on antiretroviral therapy.
-It may develop when your CD4 count is low.
+It may develop along with a low CD4 count.
 CD4 T-cells are a type of white blood cell that helps fight infection.

 In the brain, the virus can mutate, making it quite different from HIV that’s circulating in the blood.
 This evolution and compartmentalization makes some treatments less effective in the brain than they are in other parts of the body.

 HIV encephalopathy starts with mild symptoms that gradually worsen.
 These are the stages of HIV encephalopathy progression.